VectorInstitute/PromptEngineering/src/reference_implementations/t5x/README.md

 ## Dataset Preparation Notes

 Before we can train the T5x model, we need to download the dataset into our data directory.
-We've already done, but if you would like to download it locally for yourself, you can do so with
+We've already done that in a place on our cluster, but if you would like to download it locally for yourself, you can do so with
 ```
 tfds build wmt_t2t_translate --data_dir=/scratch/ssd004/scratch/username/path/to/download_dir
 ```